A beginner’s guide to how cryptocurrencies work

 Ethereum, however, takes a different approach.
 Its blockchain has an added feature called “loops,” which allows it to repeatedly run a piece of code, and engineers can program on top of it.
 Ethereum uses a mechanism called a “gas” that charges the person who initiated the transaction a fee to run a programming instruction.
 The program burns up the “gas” as it runs, and when it’s out of gas, the program either completes or terminates.

-Developers can build a cryptocurrency on top of Ethereum (like the stablecoin DAI), create mortgages, or unique non-fungible tokens, since they’re all pieces of code.
+Developers can build a cryptocurrency on top of Ethereum (like the stablecoin DAI), create mortgages, or unique non-fungible tokens, since they’re all pieces of code (NFTs are links that point to digital assets within the blockchain, or to objects that sit off the blockchain).
 “All of those are pieces of code that are extensions of Ethereum transactions,” says Christin.

 Ethereum is also credited with the nifty innovation of integrating smart contracts onto their blockchain.
 Ethereum’s developers describe these as code scripts that “performs some actions or computation if certain conditions are satisfied,” comparing the logic of the code to how a “vending machine” works.
 If a digital art NFT lives inside a smart contract, for example, the artist can create a royalty schedule that accrues a fee every time the art is transferred on the blockchain.